navatharaagi/AWS-Developer-Tools/README.md

 AWS—>Lambda—>CodeCommitTriggerFunction—>Monitoring-->View logs in cloud watch—>click on latest log stream(which should see two separate References: ref/head/master  & References: ref/head/master & Clone URLs)
 #### 5.CodeCommit & AWS KMS (encryption)
 AWS Key Management System (KMS)
--Amazon’s encryption management service that allows us to easily create and control the keys used to encrypt our data.
+- Amazon’s encryption management service that allows us to easily create and control the keys used to encrypt our data.
--We can:
+- We can:
     Create, describe, enable and disable master keys Set master key usage polices and logs
     Encrypt and decrypt our data using the master keys we create